Naoko Mori: Personal life

 Mori is a Japanese Buddhist.
 She has an elder brother with whom she grew up in New Jersey.
 At the age of 16 or 17 she moved into a flat on her own in London.
 This was when her career expanded.
 She wanted to become a singer before she was an actress.
+Like Gillian Anderson, she is bidialectal with British and American accents.